 Smoking and alcohol dehydrate the body, so it’s vital that (at the very least) you smoke far less, and drink alcohol only in moderation, ideally avoiding them altogether.
 Both alcohol and cigarettes are essentially toxins, and the more toxins you can reduce within the body, the better your immune system will function.

 Eat well, sleep well, and try not to stress

-Prioritize getting enough sleep.
-On average, 8 hours is good to aim for (although this does vary person to person).
+Prioritise getting enough sleep.
+The NHS recommends, on average, 8 hours (although this does vary person to person).
 When you sleep, the body’s vital organs restore themselves, so when the body doesn’t have time to properly reset, the immune system suffers.